 If you enroll in a later starting course, funds will not disburse until at least 10 days prior to the start of class.
-If you are not enrolled for the entire aid period, your cost of attendance and awards may be adjusted.
+If you are not enrolled for the entire aid period, your cost of attendance, awards and disbursement dates may be adjusted.

 |Year in program||

 |2018-19 M1||July 16, 2018||March 15, 2019||July 10, 2018||November 13, 2018|

 |2018-19 M2||July 9, 2018||May 24, 2019||June 29, 2018||December 11, 2018|

 |2018-19 M3||July 2, 2018||May 31, 2019||June 26, 2018||December 11, 2018|

 |2018-19 M4||June 1, 2018||May 31, 2019||May 29, 2018||December 4, 2018|

 First disbursements occur by the first week of school.
 Late financial aid filers will receive their aid approximately two weeks after they have: